I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 I got excited and started using my Pet Hair Eraser right out of the box instead of letting the battery fully charge, so it’s no surprise that it died after just a few minutes of use (whoops!).
 After reading the instructions and letting it charge for eight hours, I was able to start testing in earnest.

 For all my flat fabric surfaces, I used the motorized brush, and wow.
 That thing has power!
 It eliminated the hair from all of Big Red’s favorite hangout spots—the couch, my faux suede bar stools and the velvet chair in my office.
 I also tested it on the carpet near my bedroom window, where Red suns himself every day, and it dislodged all the hair stuck in the fibers there.
 It even pulled out the pesky feathers that were half-sticking out of my down pillows.
-It’s a wide, thick attachment, though, so I needed to switch when it came to the more particular areas.
+It’s a wide, thick attachment, though, so I needed to switch when it came to tighter areas.

 I gave the crevice tool the ultimate test—the cat tree.
 I’m pleased to report that it sucked up all the hair, claw fragments, stray litter and shredded rope from the tree itself, where Red gave himself a manicure.
 (It’s the only piece of furniture this cat is allowed to scratch.)